-- Use of Carroll College technology to deliberately violate another person's security or privacy.
+- Use of Carroll College technology that may violate another person’s security or privacy.

-- Sending any type of chain letter or an unsolicited, "for-profit" message.
+- Sending any type of chain letter or an unsolicited message intended for profit making purposes.

 - Sending inappropriate or unnecessary email on a wide-scale basis.
-This includes all campus email distribution to large email groups such as the All Employee and All Students routing lists for non-business or non-acadmeic purposes.
+This includes all campus email distribution to large email groups such as the All Employees and All Students routing lists for non-business or non-academic purposes.

-- Intentional propagation of computer viruses, worms or malware.
+- Propagation of computer viruses, worms or malware.

-- Any activity that is in violation of local, state or federal laws or that violates any other specific Carroll College policy.
+- Activity that is in violation of local, state or federal laws or that violates any other specific Carroll College policy.

 - Activity for commercial purposes without prior approval is prohibited.
-Request for approval should be directed to CCIT Director by contacting the Help Desk at (406) 447-4357 or firstname.lastname@example.org.
+Request for approval should be directed to the Director of Technology by contacting the Help Desk @ (406)-447-4357 or email@example.com.

 - Installation of software not approved or authorized by CCIT on college-owned computer systems, whether or not the software is free.

-To protect the interests of students, employees and the College, as well to investigate reasonable suspicion of policy violations , Carroll College reserves the right to monitor, retrieve, and/or store material that resides in the computer and networked resource systems of the College.
-Employees and students should assume that the content of messages, data files, or other matter sent through any Carroll College system may be seen by Carroll College administration and others with legitimate need to know.
+To protect and maintain the interests and security of students, employees and the College, as well to investigate reasonable suspicion of policy violations , Carroll College reserves the right to monitor, retrieve, and/or store material that resides in the computer and networked resource systems of the College.
+Employees and students should assume that the content of messages, data files, or other matter sent through any Carroll College system may be seen by Carroll College administration and others with a legitimate need to know.
 Carroll College reserves the right to access and disclose, for legitimate business, educational and/or legal reasons, any message, data file, or other matter sent through the Carroll system.
 Carroll College reserves the right to delete any file found that is recognized as harmful or potentially harmful to the systems or security of users of the systems, including virus or malware code.

-Alleged violations involving students will be documented in an incident report and forwarded to the Student Life Office and handled as part of the student discipline process.
+- Alleged violations involving students will be documented in an incident report and forwarded to the Student Life Office and handled as part of the student discipline process.
 Depending upon the severity of the violation, the Director of CCIT may revoke computer services.
 This decision may be appealed to the Vice President for Student Life.